-Methodology and Management Plan will be a 15% evaluation factor.
-Offerors should provide a concise narrative that sets out the methodology they intend to employ and the management plan that will be utilized to accomplish the work and meet the State's project schedule.
+Management Plan will be a 10% evaluation factor.
+Offerors should provide a concise narrative that sets out the management plan that will be utilized to accomplish the work and meet the State's project schedule.

-Experience & Qualifications - 25 points
+Experience & Qualifications - 15 points

-Experience and qualifications will be a 25% evaluation factor.
+Experience and qualifications will be a 15% evaluation factor.
 Offerors must describe their experience working on similar projects, and provide evidence that they meet the requirements specified in Section 5 of this IRFP.